spuithori/svelte-ionic-app/README.md

 - Menu controller - getMenu needed to get menu, not menucontroller

 # Issues - need help
-- Webcomponent of ion-page gives known issue on transition (https://github.com/Auroratide/svelte-custom-element-transitions).
+- TOP PRIORITY - IonTabs and IonPage have their own implementation only accessible as Svelte component, not web component.
+Need to figure out how to wrap them into a webcomponent, without loosing animation stuff.
+Webcomponent of ion-page gives known issue on transition (https://github.com/Auroratide/svelte-custom-element-transitions).
 So no webcomponent of ion-page available for now.
 IonPage does seem to work nicely though.
 Later I might try wrapping the ion-nav in other element and see if that makes the animation go?

+- IonTabs needs to manually call the select method of ion-tabs to ensure the selectedTab prop is really acted upon.
+Issue known: https://github.com/ionic-team/ionic-framework/issues/20060.
+Gives a brief undesireable view on the wrong tab.
+Might need to look into the angular/react/vue way as these packages don't have this issue.
+Probably tabs is wired up in the router.

 - Sometimes occuring - TypeError - happening - TypeError: Cannot read properties of null (reading 'offsetHeight') (ion-content) - webcomponent issue? maybe HMR related?
+No need to figure out, if you ask me.

 - Will this work on SvelteKit?
 I had some issues before and thought, let's skip it again.
 But if it works on sveltekit, why not use that one?

 - Gestures: Need a timeout to get proper style value even though I am using onMount??

 - Some styles are unused - related to md and ios options for webcomponents?

-- IonTabs and IonPage have their own implementation only accessible as Svelte component, not web component.
-Need to figure out how to wrap them into a webcomponent, without loosing animation stuff

-- IonTabs needs to manually call the select method of ion-tabs to ensure the selectedTab prop is really acted upon.
-Issue known: https://github.com/ionic-team/ionic-framework/issues/20060.
-Gives a brief undesireable view on the wrong tab.
+Or need to be discarded.

 # Wishlist
 - svelte-add integration?